danielsantil/danielsantil.github.io/content/resume.md

   </div>
 </div>

 - Developed a full-stack web app using .NET backend services, Angular for the client-side UI, and Umbraco CMS to manage and deliver dynamic content within the Angular frontend, enabling 10,000+ hotel owners and travel agencies across Germany and German-speaking countries to create and advertise offers.

+- Assumed team lead responsibilities in the lead's absence, mentoring junior developers and serving as the primary technical point of contact with the IT manager.

-Utilized RabbitMQ to handle asynchronous messaging between backend microservices and coordinate async data write operations, with MongoDB as the primary data store and source code version controlled via GitLab.
+- Integrated RabbitMQ to handle asynchronous messaging between backend microservices and coordinate async data write operations, with MongoDB as the primary data store and source code version controlled via GitLab.

 - Redesigned and refactored 30+ Angular components using TypeScript, HTML, CSS, and Bootstrap, establishing a custom design system later adopted across future projects.

 - Built an orders management system with .NET, Angular, MongoDB, and RabbitMQ to allow supervisors to monitor and manage completed orders, job queues, and print jobs in real time.

-- Implemented a content delivery network using ASP.NET and MongoDB to host time-based media files for email newsletters, enabling seamless integration of rich media assets into digital advertising campaigns.
+- Built a media hosting service using ASP.NET and MongoDB to serve time-based media assets for email newsletters, enabling seamless integration of rich media into digital advertising campaigns.

 - Built a live PDF/HTML preview renderer using Angular, PDF.js, HTML, CSS, and Bootstrap, allowing customers to visualize changes in real time and significantly reducing the time required to finalize printed and digital newsletters.